vault713/wallet713/docs/usage.md

 ### Splitting your outputs

-When building Grin transactions, the outputs (UTXOs) used become locked and cannot be used until the transaction is finalized.
+When building Epic transactions, the outputs (UTXOs) used become locked and cannot be used until the transaction is finalized.
 Ensuring you have available outputs helps you transact with multiple parties concurrently without having to wait for UTXOs to become available again.

 Breaking down UTXOs can also help you protect your privacy as it makes it harder to determine which of those that belong to you.

 As part of `send` you can determine how many change outputs you would like to receive, through the `-o` option.
-If you were sending @igno 10 grins from a single UTXO of 25 grins, the following transaction would generate 3 change outputs of 5 grins each:
+If you were sending @igno 10 epics from a single UTXO of 25 epics, the following transaction would generate 3 change outputs of 5 epics each:
 ```
 wallet713> $ send 10 --to @igno -o 3
 ```

 Similarly, as part of `invoice` you can specify in how many outputs you would like the payment to be received in.
-The following would allow you to receive 10 grins in total from @faucet, split in two outputs of 5 grins each:
+The following would allow you to receive 10 epics in total from @faucet, split in two outputs of 5 epics each:
 ```
 wallet713> $ invoice 10 --to @faucet -o 2
 ```

 ## Running your own node

-Set corresponding `grin_node_uri` and `grin_node_secret` in your `~/.wallet713/XXX/wallet713.toml` where `XXX` is `floo` or `main` depending on which network you run the wallet for.
+Set corresponding `epic_node_uri` and `epic_node_secret` in your `~/.wallet713/XXX/wallet713.toml` where `XXX` is `floo` or `main` depending on which network you run the wallet for.

 ## Configuring Foreign and Owner APIs

-Wallet713 provides a *variant* of grin's default wallet foreign and owner APIs.
+Wallet713 provides a *variant* of epic's default wallet foreign and owner APIs.

 The APIs are not exposed by default.
 You can turn each of them on by setting specific values in the `wallet713.toml` configuration file.

 ### Foreign API

-Wallet713 Foreign API supports the default grin's wallet foreign API, allowing it to receive incoming slates and to build coinbase outputs.
+Wallet713 Foreign API supports the default epic's wallet foreign API, allowing it to receive incoming slates and to build coinbase outputs.

 In order to turn on foreign API support you need to set the following configuration option: